tq-systems/meta-tq/meta-tq/doc/README.TQMLS1028A.md

 * TQMLS1028A / TQMLS1017A SOM REV.020x/030x with 1/2/4/8 GiB RAM
 * MBLS1028A / MBLS1028A-IND carrier board

-## Version information for software components
+## Version Information for Software Components

 See [here](./README.SoftwareVersions.md) for the software base versions.